Jadecity/depthcompletion/README.md

 # depthcompletion
-This is the rep for my paper--Strong Edge-Aware Depth Image  Completion
+This repository includes materials for my paper *Strong Edge-Aware Depth Image Completion With Multidirectional Filtering*.
+More results are included in online-result.zip.